 - Choose Save to finish the setup process.
 A login screen will automatically appear requesting a Username and Password.
-If Guest Printing is enabled, the lower right button, ‘No account, print now and get a wēpa code’, will be available.
+If Guest Printing is enabled, a lower button, ‘No account, print now and get a wēpa code’, will be available.

 HOW TO PRINT